Out

 More Fantasy News

-Raleigh is out of the lineup for Wednesday's game against the Tigers.
+Raleigh is not in the Mariners' starting lineup for Wednesday's game against the Royals.

 Subscribe now to instantly reveal our take on this news.